laravel/docs/valet.md

 #### PHP Versions

-You can easily switch versions within Valet by using the `valet use php@version` command.
+Valet allows you to easily easily switch PHP versions by using the `valet use php@version` command.
 Valet will install the specified PHP version (via Brew) if the installation is not found.

 ```
-valet use php@7.1
+valet use php@7.2
 valet use php
 ```